A list of famous and influential people from the United States of America.

 George Bush jnr (1946 – ) US President 2000-2008.
 President during the 9/11 terrorist attacks, he subsequently led a US invasion of Iraq.

 Donald Trump (1946 – ) US business magnate, investor, television personality and 45th president of the US.
+Trump ran a divisive campaign on subjects of immigration, trade and tax cuts.

 Al Gore (1948 – ) – US presidential candidate and environmental campaigner.
 He narrowly lost the 2000 election to George Bush and afterwards concentrated on environmental issues.
 Gore produced a film ‘An inconvenient truth’ about global warming.